Our vision statement: People with disabilities enjoy equality, dignity, power, freedom of choice, independence

 5. What are Board members’ responsibilities?

-The Board provides overall direction for Disability Rights California.
-A more specific job description may be found at www.disabilityrightsca.org.
-Generally, the Board does its work through standing committees.
-Each Board member serves on at least one committee.
-Board members are also responsible for fundraising, participation in some outreach events and recruiting new members.
+The Board provides overall direction for DRC.
+Review the Board of Directors job description.
+Generally, the Board does its work through standing Committees.
+Each Board member serves on at least one Committee.
+Board members are also responsible for fundraising, participation in some outreach events, and recruiting new members.
+Committees include Finance, Public Policy, Program and Planning, Governance, and Community Engagement,.
+In addition, the Board officers serve on the Executive Committee.

-8. How many Board meetings are held each year, and where are they held?
+6. How many Board meetings are held each year, and where are they held?

-9. How long are the meetings and what other time obligations are there?
+7. How long are the meetings and what other time obligations are there?

-10. What about expenses for Board members?
+8. What about travel expenses for Board members?

-11. Are there any prohibitions regarding appointments?
+9. Are there any prohibitions regarding appointments?

 Directors have a duty to disclose any actual or possible conflict of interest, including any transaction in which the Director has a material financial interest or a loyalty conflict of interest.
 The Director shall disclose the conflict prior to the Board taking action on the matter and the Director shall abstain from deliberating on and voting in any action which causes the conflict.
 Directors shall also comply with the Agency’s conflict of interest policy.